-Following a global pandemic that has ground international travel to a halt for over a year, the thought of a dream trip to see the spectacular Aurora Borealis could serve as a light at the end of the tunnel for many travelers.
+Following a global pandemic that has ground international travel to a halt for more than a year, the thought of a dream trip to see the spectacular aurora borealis could serve as a light (literally) at the end of the tunnel for many travelers.

-And with the international vaccine roll out gathering pace, and borders (tentatively) reopening, glimpsing the ethereal cosmic display may well be possible this year—if you’re happy to jump through a few hoops.
-Here’s our guide on how and where to see the Northern Lights in 2021.
+The ongoing COVID-19 pandemic and the rapidly-spreading Omicron variant have put many potential travel plans in flux, but glimpsing the ethereal cosmic display could be possible this year—if you’re happy to jump through a few hoops.
+Here’s our guide on how and where to see the northern lights this winter.

 The NOAA website has additional tips on where to view the aurora with links to maps that show where the light show can be seen.
 But overall, Rodney has some pretty simple advice for aurora hunters: “be patient and go north”.